iserh/dotfiles/README.md

 Go into a vim session and type `:PluginInstall`

-If you want to use `:FzfAg` (A nice fuzzy searcher inside vim), you also have to install Ag (Optional)
+*Optional:* To use `:FzfAg` (A nice fuzzy searcher inside vim) switch to the `feature/fzf`.
+You also have to install Ag SilverSearcher
 ```sh
 apt-get install silversearcher-ag
 ```